 Vichot has a piece of chocolate cake.
 Every.
 Single.
 Day.
 "And no, I don't feel bad about it," she emphasizes.

-She goes on to say that French people aren’t big snackers—unlike us Americans—but they are strong believers in a lunch break.
+She echoes Chalmé in saying that French people aren't big snackers—unlike us Americans—but they are strong believers in a lunch break.
 Instead of eating over a computer at work, everyone goes out and typically eats a dish with protein, grains, and lots of vegetables.
 This could be in the form of a chicken sandwich loaded with veggies, or fish, rice, and salad.

 She tells me dinner is similar, just a bigger portion.
 Oh, and Vichot has a piece of chocolate cake.
 Every.
 Single.
 Day.
 "And no, I don't feel bad about it," she emphasizes.

-Some other guidelines: No processed food or candy, but a glass of wine at dinner—or even lunch—is totally encouraged.
+Some other guidelines she gave me that synch up with Chalmé's tips: No processed food or candy, but a glass of wine at dinner—or even lunch—is totally encouraged.
 Hanging up the phone, I smiled to myself.
 This was going to be the easiest article to research and write, ever.